Why Do You Need Hiking Sandals

 As you put the Keen Arroyo II on, it will feel almost exactly like wearing a fine hiking shoe on your feet.
 There is good arch support with a heel that measures about 2 inches as well as a comfortable cloth-lined interior.
 The footbed is made of a special removable metatomical ethylene-vinyl acetate (EVA) foam.
 One drawback of this design is that the cloth-interior can absorb moisture and get a bit soggy in wet terrains.

-The leather and mesh lining make these certified waterproof hiking sandals.
-To help with breathability, Keen included small openings on the top of these sandals.
+The leather and mesh lining make these a certified waterproof product.
+To help with breathability, Keen included small openings on the top.

 Keen designers used a non-marking rubber outsole and 4 mm multi-directional lugs to help with traction.
-Sizes of these sandals range from US men’s 7 to 17.
+Sizes range from US men’s 7 to 17.
 Average weight for a pair of Keen Arroyo II is only 1.8 pounds.
-Many owners report theKeen Arroyo II sandals tend to run a half a size larger than the listed size.
+Many owners report theKeen Arroyo II tend to run a half a size larger than the listed size.

 Campers looking for a balance between the stability of the hiking shoe and the enhanced breathability of a sandal should look into the Keen Arroyo II.